NanXYZH/RobustOptSpline3D/README.md

 ## Note

-To see our original source of paper "Topology Optimization of Self-supporting Structures for Additive Manufacturing using Implicit B-splines Representation".
+See our original source of paper "Efficient worst-case topology optimization of self-supporting structures for additive manufacturing".